Top 10 Multifunctional Dynamic Microphones

 A dynamic mic’s benefits outweigh its disadvantages.

-- They work effectively in purposes that call for a warm sound, corresponding to voiceovers.
+- They work effectively for purposes that call for a warm sound, corresponding to voiceovers.

 - They need no energy source.
 This makes them extraordinarily simple to use in a wide range of conditions.